2026 SSA formula · 100% free

 SSDI vs. Working — The SGA Rule

-In 2026, earning more than $1,620/month ($2,700 if statutorily blind) is considered Substantial Gainful Activity (SGA) and can end your benefits.
-The SSA also offers a 9-month Trial Work Period — not necessarily consecutive — where you can test your ability to work; in 2026, any month earning more than $1,110 counts toward the 9-month limit.
+In 2026, earning more than $1,690/month ($2,830 if statutorily blind) is considered Substantial Gainful Activity (SGA) and can end your SSDI benefits.
+The Trial Work Period (TWP) lets you test work for 9 months without losing benefits regardless of earnings — but in 2026, any month earning more than $1,210 counts toward the 9-month limit.

 SSDI Benefits Calculator FAQ